robertfodor-job/react-test-projects/10-autocomplete-component/README.md

 autocomplete test,
-with styling of shadowContainer dynamicly with useRef on suggestions
+with styling of shadowContainer dynamically with useRef on suggestions